 The modifications will be saved automatically in the database.
 There are no required actions for saving your modifications.

 A zoom slider for the piano roll is also available.
 Subdivisions will appear at higher zoom levels.

 Under the piano roll header, the meta events are present as shown here:

 You may add a time signature meta event using the drawing tool.
 The value may then be changed by changing its properties as explained below.
 In order to change the total length of the sequence, select and move the end of track event.

 Two edition panes initially hidden can be shown using the following buttons:

 The right pane shows the properties of the currently selected event(s).
-The bottom pane shows the controller events.
-The following controller events are available:
+The bottom pane shows the meta and controller events.
+The following meta and controller events are available:

 9. Synchronization with the Mobile Version